As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-- Formulated specifically for children’s electrolyte needs
+- Formulated for effective electrolyte replacement

 Cons